 In the infantry Brigade, two of the battalions lost their first line of transport.
 The Suffolks just manage to save theirs, thanks to the Transport officer (Lieut.
 Oakes) and Sergt.
 Major Burton.
 I was with the supply and baggage train in the village when I was not watching the fight.
 When I mustered the Battalion the following was the strength three officers including Capt.
 Phelan R.A.M.C (medical officer) Lieut.
 Oakes (transport Officer) and 217 men.
 We kept our place in the Brigade, having been re-enforced from home by Special Reserve officers and men.
 We are now attached to General Headquarters Army Troop (General French) for a short time.
 Captain Hausberg is in command of us at present, but Leut-Col. Clifford is expected soon.
 I am glad to say I am in very good health but have had a very hard time of it.
 The Suffolks are very fit and keen, but a rest from the trenches they have recently vacated will be good.”

 Ipswich men who died from the 2nd Battalion 26th August 1914:

 Private Suffolk Regiment, 2nd Battalion age 31

-It is believed the Suffolk Regiment the 2nd Battalion recorded 720 casualties killed wounded and missing.40,000 British troop’s fort in the battle 7,812 British casualties 2,600 taken prisoner German losses were estimated 2,900.
-At this time trench warfare was in its infancy, trenches were shallow scrapes in the ground with little protection from bursting shrapnel shells as the months moved on more time was taken in the preparation of the trenches and this point steel helmets were not issued throughout the British army.
+It is believed the Suffolk Regiment the 2nd Battalion recorded 720 casualties killed wounded and missing.40,000 British troops fort in the battle 7,812 British casualties 2,600 taken prisoner German losses were estimated at 2,900.
+At this time trench warfare was in its infancy, trenches were shallow scrapes in the ground with little protection from bursting shrapnel shells as the months moved on more time was taken in the preparation of the trenches and at this point, steel helmets were not issued throughout the British army.